THE CHILDREN'S HOLOCAUST MEMORIAL

-Buttons were collected, cleaned and counted by the children of Moriah School over a two-year period - each button representing a child that perished during the Holocaust.
-When understood as a whole, the project conveys a powerful, poignant and disturbing message: one of loss that is simply unfathomable.
+Buttons were collected, cleaned and counted by the children over a two-year period - each button representing a child that perished during the Holocaust.

 By reaching into the past to embrace those who were lost, the children wanted to ensure the persistence of memory.
-“We wanted to make sure they were not forgotten,” Liza, a 13-year-old Moriah pupil explained during an interview with the education department, in 2012.
+“We wanted to make sure they were not forgotten,” Liza, a Moriah pupil explained in 2012.

-Throughout the project the students were engaged in ongoing educational opportunities.
-Nearly every area of the New Zealand Curriculum was involved, with Holocaust education being integrated into Social Sciences, English, Mathematics, Sciences, Technology and The Arts.
+Throughout the project the students were engaged in educational opportunities.
+Nearly every area of the New Zealand curriculum was involved, with Holocaust education being integrated into Social Sciences, English, Mathematics, Sciences, Technology and the Arts.

 Their dedication to the project soon garnered support and interest from multiple sectors of the community.
 Along with numerous print media stories, the project featured as a news item on Television New Zealand in 2008 and 2010, and the children were interviewed on Radio New Zealand’s Nine to Noon programme in 2009.
 One of the highlights of the national attention given to the project was a visit by Prime Minister John Key in August 2009.

-More poignant and significant was the attention the school project received both nationally and internationally by family members of Holocaust victims wishing to support and contribute to the button collection.
-The students began to receive weekly packages of buttons, often accompanied by the stories of Holocaust victims and survivors, letters of support and photographs.
+Most poignant was the attention the project received both nationally and internationally by family members of Holocaust victims, wishing to support and contribute to the button collection.
+The students at one point were receiving weekly packages of buttons, often accompanied by the stories of Holocaust victims and survivors, letters of support and photographs.

 The project evolved into a story of collective remembrance.